imheavi/alphaver-v2/README.md

     <img src="./assets/readme.banner.png" width="800" />
 </div>

 **New video has been released!
-I am busy today, however analsys should be done by Sunday at the latest.
+I am busy today, however analysis should be done by Sunday at the latest!**

 You can watch it here https://youtu.be/mcA3Dufgh_k?si=k8cX6d843CpVD_eB